NCAR/HPC-Docs/docs/compute-systems/casper/compiling-code-on-casper/index.md

     **Log into a GPU-Enabled node**

-    Log in to either Casper or Derecho and run `execcasper` with a GPU resource request to start an interactive job on a GPU-accelerated Casper node:
+    Log in to either Casper or Derecho and run `qinteractive @casper` with a GPU resource request to start an interactive job on a GPU-accelerated Casper node:

     ```sh
-    execcasper -l gpu_type=gp100 --ngpus=1
+    qinteractive @casper -l gpu_type=gp100 --ngpus=1
     ```

     **Compile `hello_world.cu`**